remcohaszing/rehype-mdx-import-media/README.md

 - `elementAttributeNameCase` (`'html' | 'react'`): The casing to use for attribute names.
 This should match the elementAttributeNameCase value passed to MDX.
 (Default: `'react'`)
 - `resolve` (`boolean`): By default imports are resolved relative to the markdown file.
-This matches default markdown behaviour.
+This matches behaviour of places that render the markdown, such as GitHub.
 If this is set to false, this behaviour is removed and URLs are no longer processed.
 This allows to import images from `node_modules`.
 If this is disabled, local images can still be imported by prepending the path with `./.`.
 (Default: `true`).

 ## Compatibility